flipt-io/flipt/README.md

 <br clear="both"/>

-Flipt is an open source, self-hosted feature flag application that allows you to run experiments across services in **your** environment.
+Flipt is an open-source, self-hosted feature flag application that allows you to run experiments across services in **your** environment.

 Flipt can be deployed within your existing infrastructure so that you don't have to worry about your information being sent to a third party or the latency required to communicate across the internet.